ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 cd refarch-cloudnative-nginx
 ```

-* Edit file "nginx.conf"
+* Edit file "nginx.conf" with your text editor of choice
   * Replace $APP_INSTANCE1_URL and $APP_INSTANCE2_URL with your web application URLs (example: 184.172.247.213:31020)
   * For more information on this configuraton file, check the [nginx load balancing documentation](http://nginx.org/en/docs/http/load_balancing.html)

 ## 2 - Deploy nginx configuration file to your kubernetes cluster
 * Load the nginx configuration as [Kubernetes ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/):
-  * Because containers must be immutable it is a good practice to not include the configuration directly in the container.
+  * Because containers must be immutable, it is a good practice to not include the configuration directly in the container.
 ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.

 ```bash
 kubectl create configmap nginx-config --from-file=nginx.conf